 It’s important to remember that while shares can experience greater price fluctuations than bonds, they usually deliver better returns over the long term.
 Bonds are typically less risky, so having some exposure to bonds can help to smooth out overall returns.

-Apart from our highest-risk portfolio (very adventurous) which may hold funds invested solely in shares at an earlier stage in your glidepath, all our managed risk profiles include a mix of share and bond funds.
-An inflation-linked bond fund is introduced to the portfolio at three-and-a-half years before retirement for the very cautious portfolio and one year before retirement for the very adventurous portfolio.
+Apart from our highest-risk portfolio (very adventurous), which may hold funds invested solely in shares at an earlier stage in your glidepath, all our managed risk profiles include a mix of share and bond funds.

 1 Bonds are a type of loan issued by governments or companies, which typically pay a fixed amount of interest and return the capital at the end of the term.

 2 An investment fund that aims to closely match the returns of a specified market index.
-The fund may hold all of the constituents of the particular index or buy a sample of those constituents so that its performance is as close as possible to the index.
+The fund may hold all, or a representative sample of, the index’s constituents, so that its performance is as close as possible to the index.

 Investment risk information